iceberg12/Udacity_selfDrivingCarP7/README.md

 ## Result

 The position tracking for the objects in Dataset 1 and Dataset 2 are plotted from the Simulator.
-They meet the required criteria specified in the **Setup** section
+They meet the required criteria specified at the beginning.

 ![alt text][ds1]